JaytidaA/coding-cpp/Data Structures in C/README.md

 ```

 # Rules to add new data structures (for contributors and my own reference)
-Say that you want to add a data structure, `foo` to the repository.
-Here is how you would go about adding it:
+If you want to add the data structure `foo` to this repository, do the following:
-1. First create a folder called `foo` and a file called `foo.c` to it this is the main source file.
-2. Add a header file called `foo.h` to the `include` directory.
-3. Make use of "include guards" i.e. `ifdef-define-endif` blocks for `foo.h` instead of pragma directives.
-4. Add the declarations of structs, functions and macros you want the user to access to the `foo.h` file, helper functions shoule NOT be added here.
-5. Include the `foo.h` file in `foo.c` via the following line. `#include "foo.h"`, DO NOT add any path information to the include file.
-6. Any additional helper functions you would want to make use of can be declared and defined here. (e.g. `vmem_reallocation` in `vector.c`)
-7. Add any extra functions which you think are important but not part of the core functionality of the data structure in the `utils.<c|h>` set of files (e.g. `print_vector`).
-Do not add extra files to this directory.
-Error handling is covered by the `err_handle.h` file in `include`.
-8. Add another file `foo_example.c` to the Examples folder and the recipe to build it in the Makefile.
-9. Update this README.md by adding your folder and a brief description of it to the "Directory Structure" heading of this file.
-(Steps below)
-10. Update the [DataStructures.md](https://github.com/JaytidaA/coding-cpp/tree/main/Data%20Structures%20in%20C/DataStructures.md) file by adding a subsection of your recently added `foo` data structure, copy the formatting of `vector`
+1. Create the directories `foo`, `include/foo`, `Examples/foo`.
+2. The `include/foo` directory will contain the required header files (mostly `foo.h`), although they can contain more if required (see `vector_utils.h`)
+3. The `foo` directory is the source directory.
+Add the file `foo.c` to this directory and define all the functions required in `foo.h`
+    1. As a general rule of thumb, functions which are not to be called by the user but only are present as helpers must be declared and defined in `foo.c`, `foo.h` should only contain the macros, typedefs, structs and prototypes of the functions which are to be used by the users of library.
+4. The `Examples/foo` should contain atleast one example and a fully completed Makefile which builds the example(s).
+Look at the Makefile for Vectors for more details.
+5. The [DataStructures.md](https://github.com/JaytidaA/coding-cpp/Data%20Structures%20in%20C/tree/main/DataStructures.md) file should be updated as well.
+Adding documentations for the added functionality, Makefile and Usage instructions is a must.
+6. The [ErrorHandling.md](https://github.com/JaytidaA/coding-cpp/Data%20Structures%20in%20C/tree/main/ErrorHandling.md) file should be updated if new error handlers have been added in `err_handle.h`.
+7. The [Directory Structure](https://github.com/JaytidaA/coding-cpp/tree/main/Data%20Structures%20in%20C#directory-structure) section of this README should be updated as well.
+The steps to do so are presented [below](https://github.com/JaytidaA/coding-cpp/tree/main/Data%20Structures%20in%20C#steps-to-update-directory-structure).

 # Steps to update Directory Structure
 Ensure that the `tree` command line utility is installed on your system.